-Backflow - The unplanned reversal of flow of water or mixtures of water and contaminants into the water supply system.
+Backflow - The unplanned reversal of flow of water and / or mixtures of water and contaminants into the water supply system.

-Council - The Central Hawke’s Bay District Council or any officer authorised by Council or legislation to exercise the authority of Council.
+Council - The Central Hawke’s Bay District Council or any officer authorised by the Central Hawke's Bay District Council or legislation to exercise the authority of the Hawke's Bay District Council.

-Council is the water supply authority (WSA).

 Customer - A person who uses, or has obtained the right to use or direct the manner of use of water supplied by Council.

-Detector Check Valve - A check (non-return) valve which has a positive closing pressure and a metered bypass to measure flows typically associated with leakage or unauthorised use on a dedicated fire supply.
+Detector Check Valve - A check (non-return) valve which has a positive closing pressure and a metered bypass to measure flows (typically associated with leakage or unauthorised use on a dedicated fire supply).

-Extraordinary Supply - A category of on demand supply including all purposes for which water is supplied other than ordinary supply and which may be subject to specific conditions and limitations.
+Extraordinary Supply - A category of on-demand supply, including all purposes for which water is supplied other than ordinary supply and which may be subject to specific conditions and limitations.

 Fees and Charges - The list of items, terms, and prices for services associated with the supply of water as adopted by Council in accordance with the Local Government Act 2002 and the Local Government (Rating) Act 2002.